 Common Causes of Tooth Injuries

 Tooth injuries can affect anyone at any age, though certain activities and situations carry a higher risk.
+Understanding the common causes can help you recognise when dental trauma may have occurred and why timely attention matters.

 Meet Dr. Yasha Shirazi